-- Cut pumpkin into big pieces, remove the thick skin, and then grate the flesh.
+- Cut the pumpkin into big pieces, remove the thick skin, and then grate the flesh.

-- Soak rice semolina in water for 10 minutes; then strain.
+- Soak rice semolina in water for 10 minutes and then strain.

 - Finely grate the coconut.
 If it is coarse, slightly dry-grind to make the granules smaller.

 - Generously grease a cooker container with butter or ghee.

 - Transfer the grated pumpkin to a mixing bowl.
 Add grated coconut, powdered jaggery, rice semolina, wheat semolina, salt, and powdered cardamom.
 The pumpkin should contain some water; if it is insufficient, add some water.
 The mix should be thick like idli batter.

 - Pour the mix into the greased container.
 Pour the remaining ghee on top of the mix.
 Steam-cook for 10 to 12 minutes on medium-high fire.
 Don't use cooker weight.
 You can even cook it in a steamer.

 - Once it is done, take out the container.
 Cool for 10 minutes.
 Cut the pudding into slices.
-Enjoy hot or cold with few drops of liquid ghee on top.
+Enjoy hot or cold with a few drops of liquid ghee on top.